tMDS-16 - Temperature meter with Modbus interface

 A ready-to-use configuration file for these devices is available, allowing for quick and hassle-free integration.

-By default, the device uses Modbus Slave ID 1, which can be changed via the USB serial console.
+By default, the device uses Modbus Slave ID 1, which can be changed via the serial console on the USB.

 5 V (USB)